valkey-io/valkey-bundle/README.md

 # valkey-bundle

-This Project is the Git repo of the [Valkey Extensions "Official Image"](https://hub.docker.com/r/valkey/valkey-bundle/)
+This Project is the Git repo of the [Valkey Bundle "Official Image"](https://hub.docker.com/r/valkey/valkey-bundle/)

 The Project is maintained by [the Valkey Community](https://github.com/valkey-io/)